pkarsy/rfboot/help/Installation.md

 ### usb2rf module

-***WARNING: The red FTDI modules (USB-to-Serial, it seams they have a fake FTDI chip) are very unreliable.
+***WARNING: The red FTDI modules (USB-to-Serial, they probably have a fake FTDI chip) that can be found on many online shops, are very unreliable.
 A lot of failed uploads, and mysterious CRC errors, dissapeared by using a CP2102 or Pl2303 USB-to-Serial module.<br/>
 I dont't have a genuine FTDI module to test it.
-Maybe the problem is power related as the FTDI regulator powers the ProMini and the CC1101 module.<br/>
+Maybe the problem is power related as the FTDI regulator powers the ProMini and the CC1101 module directly.
+This means that if we resist the temptation to connect FTDI<-->FTDI directly with the 6-pin headers, they may work reliably.<br/>
 I didn't investigate further, as CP2102 is working perfectly.***

 To build the usb2rf module you need :